 WordPress, in particular, is well represented on platforms like Fiverr, UpWork, and PeoplePerHour to name a few.

 How well represented?

-Fiverr has been around for eight years now, it’s one of the go-to platforms for graphic design on a budget and it recently launched an option for listing premium services (fiverr.com/pro).
+Fiverr has been around since 2010, it’s one of the go-to platforms for graphic design on a budget and it recently launched an option for listing premium services (fiverr.com/pro).
 In the attempt to bring more qualified professionals on board, there’s been a shift in their marketing now focusing on building a community of doers.
 So it’s definitely one of THE freelance platforms to try if you’re looking to build/tweak a WordPress site.

 1. Don’t use multiple accounts

 Fiverr only allows one active account per user and any (caught) attempts to cheat this will result in disabling all related accounts.
 You can read more about this in their Terms of Service (in short, it’s a way for them to protect users against fraud and abuse).

 Think well before you choose your Fiverr username because once registered, you cannot change it.